tomfishemoji/tomfishemoji.github.io/_projects/a-photog.md

     - "&amp; Flickr Toys"
 ---

 I enjoy taking half-decent pictures of things whenever I'm out and about.
-I've also made various web-toys to experiment with my Flickr photos and their metadata
+To experiment with my Flickr photos and their metadata I've made some web-toys.